AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences.md

 ### [!UICONTROL Predictive Audiences] Model Classification Phase {#model-classification}

-For real-time and batch auudience classification, the model first checks whether a user belongs to the target audience.
+For real-time and batch audience classification, the model first checks whether a user belongs to the target audience.
 If the user qualifies for the target audience and does not belong to any of the personas, the model assigns them a persona qualification score.

 While evaluating first-party audiences and assigning scores, the model uses the default **[!UICONTROL Profile Merge Rule]** defined in your account.
 Finally, the visitor gets classified into the persona for which they received the highest score.